Mins95/WelcomeEye/README.md

 After installing 0.4.1 and restarting Home Assistant, **add the resource before adding the card**:

-1. Open your dashboard → **Edit dashboard → ⋮ → Manage resources** (French: **Modifier le tableau de bord → ⋮ → Gérer les ressources**).
+1. Open your dashboard → **Edit dashboard → ⋮ → Manage resources**.
 You can also use **Settings → Dashboards → ⋮ → Resources**.
 If Resources is hidden, enable Advanced mode in your HA profile.
 2. Choose **Add resource / Ajouter une ressource** and enter:

    ```text